 There are new ways to improve employee happiness that don’t cost you a thing.
 The first is simply delegating work effectively.
 When employees feel they’re reasonably able to handle their daily tasks, they perform better.
 We’ve all dealt with the stress of not being able to meet deadlines and requirements.

-Your employees likely know more about these inefficient tasks than you, and they should be your first line of defense for solving these problems.
-Your employees time is valuable.
+Chances are your employees likely know more about these inefficient tasks than you, and they should be your first line of defense for solving these problems.
+The employees time is valuable.
 How much of it is going to waste doing things that could be automated or skipped altogether?

 Conduct regular team meetings to discover if there are any areas you could invest in automation, artificial intelligence, or modern solutions.
 The cost of implementing these programs likely will be more than worth it in the long run.